-Whether you’re an experienced traveler looking to top off your account ahead of your next vacation or a newcomer getting started with frequent flyer programs, buying airline miles or points may be a smart move.
-However, more often than not, you will be overpaying when purchasing miles or points outright.
+Whether you’re a seasoned traveler topping off a balance ahead of a big redemption or a newcomer just getting started with frequent flyer programs, buying airline miles can be a smart move.
+More often than not, though, you’ll be overpaying when you purchase miles or points at standard pricing.

 Should You Ever Buy Points or Miles?

-Yes, but only when the math works out and you have a specific redemption in mind.
+Yes — but only when the math works in your favor and you have a specific redemption in mind.

-The short answer is: it depends on your specific situation.
-If you’re only a few thousand miles short of booking an award flight, topping off your account by purchasing miles can be a reasonable way to close the gap.
-If you’re still far from the required amount — let’s say, 50% or more — it usually doesn’t make sense to spend hundreds or even thousands of dollars buying miles.
+The honest answer is that it depends on your situation.
+If you’re only a few thousand miles short of booking an award flight, topping off your account by purchasing miles can be a reasonable way to bridge the shortfall.
+If you’re still far from the required amount — say, 50% or more of what you need — it usually doesn’t make sense to spend hundreds or thousands of dollars buying miles when paying cash or transferring flexible points may be cheaper.

-Key takeaway: Buying miles only works when the all-in cost (miles you already have + miles you buy) is meaningfully lower than paying cash.
+Key takeaway: Buying miles only works when the all-in cost (miles you already have + miles you buy) is meaningfully lower than the cash fare for the same flight.

 Up to 100,000 Bonus Points: You may be eligible for an elevated American Express welcome offer.
 Select new applicants can receive a welcome offer of up to 100,000 bonus Membership Rewards® points with the American Express® Gold Card after spending $6,000 in the first 6 months of opening an account.
 Terms and conditions apply and offer may only be available via select referral links.